chung22t/CS_330-Assignment-5/README.md

 -client messages for category & difficulty received  by server
 - next step is to continue this process for the other categories and begin writing the questions of the game.

+Mar.
+30
+-server begins asking questions for client
+-client begins responding to questions
+-current challenge is trying to get the server and client to keep continuing to play the game or exit if the client requests to.

-April 5
+Apr.
+5
--Server has asked client what category and difficulty set of questions.
+-Server has asked client a category of questions.
--Client has responded with answers.
--Two cateogries have been created.
-Server will ask client on questions about science and history.
+-Server will ask client to select one of two categories (science or history).
+-I am planning to add a couple more categories such as math and/or geography.
+-Server will ask client for category and difficulty level.
+Then server will ask client quesiton.
+-Server will send message to client if they are correct or incorrrect.
--I am planning to add a couple more categories including a math and/or geography category -Current issue right now is trying to get the game to keep looping until client has run out of lives.
+-Current issue right now is to get game to keep looping until client run out of lives

 */